 The world premiere recording of the second quartet written in 1920 follows.
 Also in four movements, this is a much more progressive piece with an opening allegro [track-5] having all the rigor of those furrow-browed movements in Beethoven's (1770-1827) late quartets (1810-26).
 The tension is relieved by an introspective adagio [track-6], where thematic fragmentation and chromatic manipulation give the music a late-romantic cast.

 The next intermezzo [track-7] is a curiosity.
 It starts off with an agitated cheeky opening section [00:00], followed by a fugal episode that's set off like a separate movement [02:31].
 It's almost as if Isasi pasted in one of his counterpoint exercises for Engelbert -- and a very good one at that!

 The finale takes the form of another allegro with a couple of memorable themes that are skillfully elaborated.
 Harmonic diversity holds the listener's attention, and makes the final recapitulation all the more dramatic as the quartet ends joyously.

-The Isasi Quartet is a strong proponent of their namesake's music, giving us technically polished, moving accounts of these scores.
-They leave you anxiously anticipating their next installment for Naxos exploring this neglected corner of late romantic chamber music.
+The members of the Isasi Quartet are strong proponents of this music, giving us technically polished, moving accounts of these scores.
+They leave you anxiously anticipating their next installment for Naxos further exploring this neglected corner of late romantic chamber music.